Interacting in Your Course

 Participating in Discussion Forums

-Watch the video below to learn how to join a Blackboard Collaborate session:
+- Watch the video below to see how to create an initial forum post:

 Checking Your Progress

 - It is your responsibility to keep up with your progress and grades.
 Many past participants find that using the suggested pacing guides each week kept them on track.

 - Watch the following video to see how you can check your grades and view feedback, we want you to understand how to gain check marks next to session items and the corresponding Dashboard course completion percentage.